Overview

 Local divergence

 Local divergence of the implicit algorithm can be handled through an appropriate substepping procedure.
-This feature is not enabled by default, but appropriate keywords gives to the end user explicit control on this procedure.
+This feature is not enabled by default, but appropriate keywords gives to the end user explicit control over this procedure.

 Finite strain strategies

-If not handled directly by the calling code, appropriate pre- and post-processings allowing the use of small strain behaviours in finite strain computations can be generated.
+If not handled directly by the calling code, appropriate pre- and post-processing allowing the use of small strain behaviours in finite strain computations can be generated.
 Two lagrangian finite strain strategies are currently available:

 1. finite rotations, small strains.
 This method allows the re-use a behaviour whose material parameters \(H\) and \(\sigma_{0}\) were identified through small strain computations in the context of finite rotations without any re-identification.
 The physical meaning of the pre- and post-processing stages are discussed by Doghri (see [10]);